 - Long-established and entrenched ways of working must change and change fast: organizations often need to respond to external threats and opportunities quickly and are frequently battling with much nimbler competitors who don’t have entrenched cultures and ways of working

 - Change is often seen continuous for employees: our work with clients suggests that many people report that they never see the end of any change initiative, which can very often create high levels of change fatigue and consequently low levels of resilience

 - Organizations can no longer be dependent on a few change experts: there is a glaring need to move from a model with just a few people with change management tools and skills to a much broader approach where lots of people with the same skills and tools.
 The good news for change management teams in these organizations is that this throws up a real opportunity for them to broaden the credibility and reach of their work

-The impact of digital
+The impact of digital on businesses

 In the book, we point to a number of strategies for building a more agile, nimble organization.
 These include hiring and developing a more resilient organization - so creating the overall context for successful change, managing the demand for change and creating adaptive leadership.
 But one of the most critical variables is the widespread and standardized use of a set of change management tools, techniques and processes.